Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthTheoretically speaking, the GeForce GTX 580 3GB should perform much faster than the GeForce 8800 GTX in general. (explain)
+Memory BandwidthThe GeForce GTX 580 3GB, in theory, should perform quite a bit faster than the GeForce 8800 GTX in general. (explain)

-Texel RateThe GeForce GTX 580 3GB is quite a bit (about 34%) better at anisotropic filtering than the GeForce 8800 GTX. (explain)
+Texel RateThe GeForce GTX 580 3GB will be a lot (approximately 34%) more effective at anisotropic filtering than the GeForce 8800 GTX. (explain)

-Pixel RateIf using lots of anti-aliasing is important to you, then the GeForce GTX 580 3GB is the winner, by a large margin. (explain)
+Pixel RateIf using high levels of AA is important to you, then the GeForce GTX 580 3GB is the winner, by a large margin. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison